antonich-blip/ma_blocks/README.md

     *   **Drag-to-Box:** Single blocks can be dragged and dropped directly into a "Box" block to add them to the container.
     *   Boxing an existing "Box" block is not permitted (no nested containers).
     *   Unboxing restores all contained blocks to the main canvas.
+    *   **Smart Toggle:** The 📦 toolbar button acts as a toggle.
+If no blocks are selected, clicking it will either re-box the most recently unboxed group or unbox the most recently created group, allowing for quick "previewing" of unboxed content.
 9. **Counter Feature:**
     *   Each block has an optional counter (visible when > 0).
     *   Interact via the '#' button: LMB click to increment, RMB click to decrement.